OneDrive/onedrive-api-docs/docs/controls/file-browser/v8-schema.md

          * The host app's authority, used as the target origin for post-messaging.
          */
         origin: string;
+        /**
+         * Whether or not the host app window will need to identify itself.
+         */
+        identifyParent?: boolean;
+        /**
+         * Whether or not the client app must wait for a 'configure' command to be sent by the host before rendering.
+         */
+        waitForConfiguration?: boolean;
+        /**
+         * Whether or not the client app can re-establish a connection to the host after a reload.
+         */
+        restartable?: boolean;
+        /**
+         * Override timeout for acknowledgement messages.
+         */
+        acknowledgeTimeout?: number;
+        /**
+         * Override timeout for the initialization handshake.
+         */
+        initializeTimeout?: number;
+        /**
+         * Override timeout for command responses.
+         */
+        resultTimeout?: number;
     };
     entry: {
         sharePoint?: {